 Plan Administration.
-The 2017 Plan is administered by a committee appointed by the board of directors, which committee will consist of not less than three directors (the "plan committee").
+The 2017 Plan is administered by a long-term incentive, or LTI, committee appointed by the Board of Directors, which consists of not less than three directors.

 Eligibility.
 Equity incentive awards may be granted to our employees, non-employee directors, consultants or other advisors, as well as holders of equity compensation awards granted by a company that may be acquired by us in the future.